george-hawkins/arf-drone/pixhawk-setup.md

 ### Geofence

 Geofence is the final setup step.
 Geofence defines a virtual cyclinder, centered on the point of takeoff, beyond which your vehicle will not fly.
 This prevents the vehicle getting too far away from you.
-By default geofence is disabled - I chose to enable it while leaving all the other geofence related settings shown at their default values.
+By default geofence is disabled - I chose to enable it while leaving all the other geofence related settings at their default values.
 You may want to increase the values like max. radius once you're happy with longer range missions.

 Note: in many jurisdictions there are limits on how high consumer drones are allowed to fly so your max. altitude should always be less than this.